Panasonic FZ1000 versus Sony RX10

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
 This similarity in sensor specs implies that both the FZ1000 and the RX10 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the FZ1000 is a somewhat more recent model (by 7 months) than the RX10, and its sensor might have benefitted from technological advances during this time.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For most cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the RX10 has a markedly higher DXO score than the FZ1000 (overall score 5 points higher), which will translate into better image quality.
 The advantage is based on 0.8 bits higher color depth, 0.9 EV in additional dynamic range, 0.1 stops of reduced low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Panasonic FZ1000 (⇒ rgt)||1-inch||20.0||5472||3648||4K/30p||22.1||11.7||517||64|

 |Sony RX10 (⇒ lft)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

 |Canon G9 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||21.5||12.3||495||63|